Tree Planting Fitness

 Preseason Fitness Program

 In order to help planters come out for the season as fit and prepared as possible we have teamed up with Total Physio to put together our preseason fitness program.
-There are two main pieces to this program.
+There are two main pieces to this program, preseason strength and agility screen.

 Preseason strength and agility screen: This tool will help you determine if you have any muscle imbalances or mobility problems that will need to be addressed before you come out for the planting season.
 All planters who will be working with Summit need to be able to complete this program.
 If you have any issues with any of the exercises outlined you must let your crew boss know as soon as possible so we can remedy any strength or mobility issues you might have.
 Some issues may be minor and can be dealt with by adjusting planting technique or equipment - others may put you at serious risk of long term injury - please do this test as early as possible!